dev-pipeline/dev-pipeline-git/README.rst

 Using
 -----
 You can use :code:`git` as an option for :code:`scm` in a :code:`build.config`.
+Information about options you can set are in the documentation_.

 .. |codacy| image:: https://api.codacy.com/project/badge/Grade/b2b62cb231324e34b257993e01069df7
     :target: https://www.codacy.com/app/snewell/dev-pipeline-git?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=dev-pipeline/dev-pipeline-git&amp;utm_campaign=Badge_Grade